St Andrew's Church, Presteigne: Tapestry

 In 1737, St Andrew's Church was given a Flemish tapestry from 1510 illustrating Jesus' triumphal entry into Jerusalem.
 Upon receipt it was first used as an altar cloth for the church's altar up until the 19th century.
 In the 19th century, it was then framed and hung on the north wall of the church.
 It is one of only two pre-English Reformation tapestries to be hung on display in parish churches in the United Kingdom.

 Referendum

 In 1914, the Welsh Church Act 1914 was passed by the Parliament of the United Kingdom to disestablish the Church in Wales from the Church of England.
-Owing the enactment of the disestablishment being delayed by the Suspensory Act 1914, in 1915 seventeen parishes (including Presteigne with Discoed) were balloted by the Welsh Church Commissioners in a referendum as to whether they wanted to remain part of the Church of England or join the Church in Wales.
+Because the enactment of the disestablishment was delayed by the Suspensory Act 1914, it was not until 1915 that seventeen parishes (including Presteigne with Discoed) were balloted by the Welsh Church Commissioners in a referendum as to whether they wanted to remain part of the Church of England or join the Church in Wales.
 These parishes were given the choice because their parish boundaries crossed the geographical borders between England and Wales.
 St Andrew's parishioners voted 595–289 to remain part of the Church of England despite the church being located in Wales.
 As a result of the decision in the referendum, St Andrew's Church remained a part of the Diocese of Hereford.